seanBlommaert/drupal-in-a-day-website/README.md

 # Drupal in a Day

-This project contains the Drupal in a Day website.
+This project contains the Drupal in a Day website!
 It was based on [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).
 Also read the documentation of the template for more information.